WAPHA Chief Executive Officer

 Linda Richardson has first-hand knowledge of the many challenges experienced by those living in rural and remote parts of WA.
 Linda lived in several Wheatbelt and Midwest towns as a child, and in the Pilbara for eight years.
 Working in the Pilbara, Linda helped to establish the Nintirri Centre, an organisation still vital in supporting families in Tom Price.
 Over the past 30 years Linda has gained experience in working with communities to identify needs and plan and develop programs and services which respond to such needs.
 She has held executive and management roles in state and local government and worked in state-wide coordination roles with non-government organisations.

 General Manager, Strategy & Health Planning

 Chris has almost 30 years’ experience in the health and education sectors, most recently as Executive Officer with the Australian Medical Association (WA).
-In this role, Chris worked in a range of health policy areas including aboriginal health, mental health, immunisation, road safety, workforce, e-health and alcohol and other drugs.
+In this role, Chris worked in a range of health policy areas including Aboriginal health, mental health, immunisation, road safety, workforce, e-health and alcohol and other drugs.
 Through her work in the health policy field in WA, Chris has developed strong relationships with clinicians, academics, State and Federal Government, NGOs and the private sector in WA.
 Chris has a Bachelor of Arts and a Master of Commerce from the University of Western Australia.

 Dr Danny Rock

-Principal Advisor & Research Diretor
+Principal Advisor & Research Director